Static Load Rating C0

 Static Limiting Load Diagrams

-• Verify the selected bearing size under predominantly static loading conditions
+• Check the selected bearing size under predominantly static loading

-• Determine the maximum tilting moment MK the bearing can support alongside the axial load
+• Determine the tilting moment MK that the bearing can support in addition to the axial load

-The static limiting load diagrams incorporate the static load safety factor S0 ≥ 4 as well as the strength of the screws and bearing rings.
+The static limiting load diagrams take into account the static load safety factor S0 ≥ 4 as well as the strength of the screws and bearing rings.

 Static limiting load diagram